Sponsored by Tourism Oita

 Looking Back at Taketa’s Hidden Christians

-If you start your exploration of this lovely castle town located in the once protective shadow of Oka Castle from the station (or the parking lot next to the station if you arrive by car), take the main street leading over the bridge and away from the station.
+If you start your exploration of this lovely castle town located in the once protective shadow of Oka Castle Ruins from the station (or the parking lot next to the station if you arrive by car), take the main street leading over the bridge and away from the station.
 About 100 meters further on the right side of the street you will find Misterio, Taketa’s Hidden Christian Museum.
 You might be aware that although Christianity in Japan had a strong start in the 16th century, political influences from both inside and outside of Japan eventually caused Christianity to be outlawed under threat of torture and death.
 As a result, the 15,000 Christians who once lived in the Taketa area were either persecuted, forced to recant their faith, or as many chose to do, go into hiding.
 Because of the extreme secrecy required to continue practicing their faith, little history has been recorded about these people.
 But the researchers behind Misterio, the first museum of its kind in Japan, have sought to uncover those mysteries.

-Christianity in Taketa flourished in a large part because the samurai clans who ruled Oka Castle were either Christians themselves or sympathetic to those of Christian faith.
+Christianity in Taketa flourished in a large part because the samurai clans who ruled Oka Castle were either Christians themselves or sympathetic to those of the Christian faith.
 Shiga Chikatsugu, who also took the Christian name Don Paulo, was a samurai Lord who once ruled Oka Castle and was a great evangelist of the faith.
 Even when the Shiga family were persecuted for their faith by the government under Toyotomi, the Nakagawa clan, who took over the castle, were generally sympathetic to the Christian cause and there is some evidence that members of the clan became Christians themselves.

 While the museum contains a great deal of discovered evidence of hidden Christians in Taketa, the most stunning evidence is found at the Christian Cave Chapel, hidden in the forest beneath the Hirose Shrine.
-The land containing the cave was once owned by a high ranking official of the Nakagawa clan, so the existence of such a place was extremely dangerous for both himself and the Nakagawa clan.
+The land containing the cave was once owned by a high-ranking official of the Nakagawa clan, so the existence of such a place was extremely dangerous for both himself and the Nakagawa clan.
 The cave was used both to hide Christians who were being sought after and to hold Christian services.
 A small cross and candleholder are still visible on an altar carved into the stone in the back of the cave.

 For those interested in learning more about the fascinating history of Taketa’s hidden Christians, Misterio produces a map of some of the places of interest so you can take a self-guided tour.
 If you can plan ahead, it is possible to book a tour guide in advance by calling the museum at 0974-63-3383.

-Looking Back on the Edo Era
+Looking Back on Japan’s Edo Era

 Taketa’s city officials have a refreshingly progressive take on the future of their city.
 Instead of tearing down old buildings in favor of modernization, the city has aggressively pursued the path of restoring and reusing historic buildings.
 Strolling through the city, I found a former warehouse that was now a workshop and showroom for local artisans.
 An old building selling items made from recycled kimono.
 A samurai guest house that has been converted into a cafe and gallery space.